 Mickie Laree James has become a household name in professional wrestling and also the world of country music.
 Growing up in the state of Virginia, she was a tomboy who loved riding horses on her grandmother’s farm.
 Her love of the wrestling business was passed down to her by her father at a young age.
 She had dreams of being in the ring performing for fans all over the world and eventually she lived that dream.
-James began her professional wrestling career in 1999 under the name of Alexis Laree.
+James began her professional wrestling career in 1999.

 After making her mark on wrestling's independent circuit she debuted on the national stage by working for Total Nonstop Action (TNA) in 2002.
 In 2003 she signed a developmental deal with World Wrestling Entertainment (WWE) where she trained in Louisville, Kentucky.

-In late 2005 she made her on screen debut for WWE and would go on to win her first Women's Championship at WrestleMania 22 in Chicago after a very memorable feud with Trish Stratus.
-Her WWE career saw her capture the Women's Title five times and the Divas Title once.
+In October 2005, she made her on screen debut for WWE and would go on to win her first Women's Championship at WrestleMania 22 in Chicago after a very memorable feud with Trish Stratus.
+It is regarded by many WWE fans as one of the best women’s feuds in company history.
+Mickie’s WWE career saw her capture the Women's Title five times and the Divas Title once.
 Her combined six championships in WWE are second only to Stratus.

 While Mickie's wrestling career continues, music has always been a passion for her as well.

 "I had played the violin for five years in school.
 I would walk around the house with a boom box recording myself and give the tapes to my mom.
 I don't really get the chance to watch TV, so I listen to music all the time.
 I would write down the melodies in my head and the feelings I had in lyrical form."